-18 months into his PhD at the University of Adelaide, Brendan is now involved in the Sustainable Intensification of Maize-Legume Systems for Food Security in Eastern and Southern Africa project, implemented by the International Maize and Wheat Improvement Centre and funded by ACIAR.

-Having recently finished his research in Ethiopia, he is now based in Lilongwe, carrying out a contrasting southern African study in Malawi and Mozambique.
+18 months into his PhD at the University of Adelaide, Brendan became involved in the Sustainable Intensification of Maize-Legume Systems for Food Security in Eastern and Southern Africa project, implemented by the International Maize and Wheat Improvement Centre and funded by ACIAR.
+After finishing his research in Ethiopia, he was based in Lilongwe, carrying out a contrasting southern African study in Malawi and Mozambique.

-"My research is looking at smallholder agriculture, with a focus on the socio-economic, cultural and political constraints to the adoption of improved practices in maize-legume systems."
+"My research involved looking at smallholder agriculture, with a focus on the socio-economic, cultural and political constraints to the adoption of improved practices in maizelegume systems."